 One thing all beauty experts agree on when it comes to looking your best as you age, is that having great eyebrows to frame your face makes all the difference.
 I plucked mine quite heavily as a teen (oh how I wish I’d ignored that mean girl who told me it looked like my eyebrows and hairline were about to meet!) and, like my grandmother warned me, at one point they stopped growing back.
 Throw in a thyroid issue in my late 30s and here I was, aged 42, with more of a delicate whisper above my eyes, than a youth-enhancing frame.

-I knew microblading was the eyebrow trick of the stars (Michelle Keegan did a blog about hers for us here on HELLO!) but the idea of tattooing my face seemed rather radical – I chuck on some makeup and moisturise at night but I’m far from a high maintenance beauty slave.
+I knew microblading was an eyebrow trick many stars swear by, including the likes of Michelle Keegan and Coleen Rooney, but the idea of tattooing my face seemed rather radical – I chuck on some makeup and moisturise at night but I’m far from a high maintenance beauty slave.
 But the topic kept cropping up, and when a couple of colleagues in my office admitted their brows (which were gorgeous) were the result of microblading, I decided to give it a go.

 Karen Betts is one of the best – this I heard from a few well-connected friends I discussed the topic with.
 Celebs love her and perhaps more importantly, her reputation among beauty editors was strong.
 I knew I wanted someone I could trust, especially if their work was to take residence on my face for the next 18 months to 2 years.
 But other than that, I didn’t do much research.
 And so, there I was, one Thursday afternoon, filling in a health questionnaire in Karen’s lush Harley Street clinic, a little nervous but other than that, utterly unprepared.

-There was so little information available online about the healing period between microblading and perfect brows that I hope this piece will be helpful to anyone going through it themselves.
-And to those considering taking the plunge, do it, but read on first, so you know exactly what to expect!
+There was so little information available online about the healing period between microblading and perfect brows.
+So for those considering taking the plunge, do it, but read on first, so you know exactly what to expect!

 What exactly is microblading?